 - Salt and pepper

-- Put a lid on and transfer to the simmering oven until the onion is soft
+- Cover and place in the simmering oven until the onion is soft